Kannada Wedding Traditions: Rituals, Meaning & Modern Twists

 The wedding reception, typically held on the evening of the wedding day or the following day, is the social celebration.
 While the ceremony is intimate and ritual-heavy, the reception is where the wider community — colleagues, friends, neighbours — come together to congratulate the couple.
 Bangalore receptions increasingly feature live music, a formal cake-cutting (a modern addition), and multi-cuisine buffets that go well beyond traditional Karnataka fare.

-What the Couple Wears
+What Does the Couple Wear?

 The Bride

 A Kannada bride's attire is a visual celebration of Karnataka's textile heritage.
 The traditional choice is a Nauvari (nine-yard) silk saree — either an Ilkal saree from northern Karnataka, with its distinctive topi teni (temple-edge) border pattern, or a Mysore silk saree, known for its lustrous zari work and rich colour palette.
+The Karnataka Handloom Development Corporation actively supports the Ilkal and Mysore silk weaving traditions that produce many bridal sarees.

 Auspicious colours dominate: deep red, emerald green, and rich gold are the most popular choices.
 The saree is draped in the Kannada style, which differs subtly from Tamil or Telugu draping.